abagames/claude-one-button-game-creation/README.md

 You can also give [files in the project_knowledge directory](./project_knowledge/) to [project knowledge](https://www.anthropic.com/news/projects) for use.

+First, enter the theme of the game you want to create.
 If necessary, type 'proceed' to proceed to the next step.

 # Examples of Built Games